pyaiot/pyaiot/README.md

 the list of available resources on a node.
 In Pyaiot, the gateway and the nodes are used as clients of the same MQTT broker.

-Since the nodes are contrained, we decided to use the [mosquitto.rsmb broker](https://github.com/eclipse/mosquitto.rsmb).
+Since the nodes are constrained, we decided to use the [mosquitto.rsmb broker](https://github.com/eclipse/mosquitto.rsmb).
 Some documentation and a sample systemd service file is provided in the [pyaiot/gateway/mqtt directory](./pyaiot/gateway/mqtt/systemd).